CMorooney/CMorooney/README.md

 <br />
 <br />

-> I do this all just for fun but if for some reason you would like
+> I do this all just for fun but if for some reason you like
 >
 > something I made and want to make I gesture I do drink coffee 8-)
 >